awsdocs/aws-iotanalytics-developer-guide/doc_source/explore-data.md

 ## Amazon S3<a name="amazon-s3"></a>

-You can send data set contents to an [Amazon Simple Storage Service \(Amazon S3\)](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) bucket, enabling integration with your existing data lakes or access from in\-house applications and visualization tools\.
+You can send dataset contents to an [Amazon Simple Storage Service \(Amazon S3\)](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) bucket, enabling integration with your existing data lakes or access from in\-house applications and visualization tools\.
 See the field `contentDeliveryRules::destination::s3DestinationConfiguration` in [CreateDataset](https://docs.aws.amazon.com/iotanalytics/latest/userguide/api.html#cli-iotanalytics-createdataset)\.

 ## AWS IoT Events<a name="aws-iot-events"></a>

-You can send data set contents as an input to AWS IoT Events, a service which enables you to monitor devices or processes for failures or changes in operation, and to trigger additional actions when such events occur\.
+You can send dataset contents as an input to AWS IoT Events, a service which enables you to monitor devices or processes for failures or changes in operation, and to trigger additional actions when such events occur\.

-To do this, create a data set using [CreateDataset](https://docs.aws.amazon.com/iotanalytics/latest/userguide/api.html#cli-iotanalytics-createdataset) and specify an AWS IoT Events input in the field `contentDeliveryRules :: destination :: iotEventsDestinationConfiguration :: inputName`\.
+To do this, create a dataset using [CreateDataset](https://docs.aws.amazon.com/iotanalytics/latest/userguide/api.html#cli-iotanalytics-createdataset) and specify an AWS IoT Events input in the field `contentDeliveryRules :: destination :: iotEventsDestinationConfiguration :: inputName`\.
 You must also specify the `roleArn` of a role which grants AWS IoT Analytics permission to execute "iotevents:BatchPutMessage"\.
-Whenever the data set's contents are created, AWS IoT Analytics will send each data set content entry as a message to the specified AWS IoT Events input\.
-For example, if your data set contains:
+Whenever the dataset's contents are created, AWS IoT Analytics will send each dataset content entry as a message to the specified AWS IoT Events input\.
+For example, if your dataset contains:

 ```
 "what","who","dt"